peelstnac/MySQL-Cookbook/README.md

     * _ for one character.
 * IN enumerates through a list.
     * [VALUE] IN (v_1, v_2, ...).
-* ISNULL predicate to check if NULL.
+* IS NULL predicate to check if NULL.

 ```sql
 SELECT